| existentialism and art for my fine art degree dissertation

 journey across land rather than getting on a plane and

-trying to get there directly -
+trying to get there directly - 'it

 is important to take the less direct route as you never